Welcome to / Croeso i

 Idyllically set alongside Brecon's canal basin, the theatre hosts a varied programme of theatre, music, dance and community events.

-The venue will be host to our Friday night concert in 2025.
+The venue will be host to our Friday night concert in 2026.
+Outside the theatre, on the canal basin, will be the start of our Choir Trail on Festival Saturday

 There is a cafe on site for pre-concert snacks as well as a good sized carpark.